Advocates decry delays in release of migrant kids

 “I miss them, and even though today is my birthday, it is hard because they can’t call me and I can’t call them,” he said.

-Taxin reported from Santa Ana, Calif.
+Taxin reported from Santa Ana, California.